MotherOfUnicorns/recipes/chinese_boiled_beef.md

 ### PART I
 - Heat up oil in wok.
-- Put in Sichuan pepper and dried red chili, fry util chili starts to turn dark slightly (about 1 min).
+- Put in Sichuan pepper and dried red chili, fry until chili starts to turn dark slightly (about 1 min).
 - Scoop out the pepper and chili with a metal sift, set aside and let cool.
 - Add cinnamon, star anise, black cardamom and bay leaves to hot oil, fry until fragrant (about 30s).
-- Add sliced ginger, spring onions and garlic to oil, fry util the onion and garlic turns golden.
+- Add sliced ginger, spring onions and garlic to oil, fry until the onion and garlic turns golden.
 - Turn off heat.
 - Scoop out all solids from the oil, discard the solids (or eat the fried garlic slices, they're yummy).
 - Use mortar and pestle to roughly grind the reserved Sichuan pepper and chili.
 (Alternatively, chop them up with a knife, but they have a tendency to fly around.)
 Put them back to a bowl.
 This will be used for the final assembly.